 Enterprise grade solutions should be able to handle petabytes of data from tens of thousands of data sources (endpoints, cloud applications, servers) while scaling seamlessly for future growth.
 Unlike most consumer offerings, which bolt on functionality that’s only superficially scalable, enterprise architectures should be designed from the ground up for massive scale, leveraging such things as object-based storage and the public cloud infrastructures of Amazon Web Services (AWS) and Microsoft Azure.

 At first glance, many backup solutions appear similar and equally suited to satisfying enterprise requirements.
 However, as you look under the hood of different offerings to verify their claims, don’t forget to consider the company itself.
 Are they known for enterprise solutions or grounded in the consumer market?
 Vendors trying to leave behind their consumer roots may not have the workforce talent, product depth, or customer base to truly understand and meet enterprise needs.
 If you do your homework, you can figure this out up front and make smart choices that don’t leave your buying decision, and company’s future, to chance.

-Druva inSync is the industry’s top-rated solution for enterprise data availability and governance, ranking highest for data governance, security, PC Migration, and mobile devices support, among other capabilities.
-Access the report to get Gartner’s 2015 comparison of 8 top enterprise endpoint backup vendors.
+Druva inSync is the industry’s top-rated solution for enterprise data availability and governance, ranking highest for data governance, security, PC Migration, and mobile devices support, among other capabilities. to get Gartner’s 2015 comparison of 8 top enterprise endpoint backup vendors.